Creature with the Atom Brain (film)

 Creature with the Atom Brain is a 1955 American zombie horror science fiction film directed by Edward L. Cahn and starring Richard Denning.

-American gangster Frank Buchanan (Michael Granger) forces former Nazi scientist Wilhelm Steigg (Gregory Gaye) to create zombies by resurrecting corpses through atomic radiation in order to help him exact revenge on his enemies.
+American gangster Frank Buchanan (Michael Granger) forces German scientist Wilhelm Steigg to create zombies by resurrecting corpses through atomic radiation in order to exact revenge on his enemies.

 Creature with the Atom Brain was released as the bottom half of a double feature with It Came from Beneath the Sea.

 Plot

 A hulking zombie breaks into a mansion and kills a gangster named Hennesy.
-The bloodstains left behind at the crime scene are radioactive, and the killer's fingerprints are of a man who had died days before the murder; the police are baffled.
+The glowing bloodstains left behind at the crime scene are radioactive, as are the killer's fingerprints –which are of a man who had died days before.
+The police are baffled, but begin their investigation.